Meet the Team

 Lynne Derry – Visits & Retail Manager, Great Bustard Group

-Lynne has worked for the GBG for six years and manages the visits and retail side of the project.
+Lynne has worked for the GBG for eight years and manages the visits and retail side of the project.
 Lynne also helps with quarantine duties and monitoring of the released birds.

 Louise has worked for the RSPB since 2007 on a wide variety of contracts.
 She has monitored breeding golden plover and lapwing in Wales and worked as part of the Wessex Stone-curlew Project for two summers.
 She also has experience of working with farmers and agri-environment schemes, having been farmland bird project officer in the Midlands for 18 months.
 She joined the project in November 2012.